fguillen/StylePalette/README.md

 ## Word/Color assignment

-In the basic configuration ColorPallete takes a random _color_ for each _word_ (**always the same color for each word**), this is very helpful when you don't really care about the associated color for each word, for example if you have docens of _tags_ you are not gonna assign one specific color to each _tag_ just create a big enough palette and let StylePalette to choose.
+In the basic configuration StylePalette takes a random _color_ for each _word_ (**always the same color for each word**), this is very helpful when you don't really care about the associated color for each word, for example if you have docens of _tags_ you are not gonna assign one specific color to each _tag_ just create a big enough palette and let StylePalette to choose.

 But if you want to _force_ a color for an specific word you can do it using the special _regex_ attribute for a color in this way: